georgeiliadis91/Lyrics-Search-App/README.md

 React.js website.

-A search engige for song lyrics.
+A search engine for song lyrics.
 Using external API.

 Dependencies Used:

 -React Router v4

--Musixmatch API

 -Bootstrap

 -React Context Api.

+Api: Musixmatch API

 You can pull directory and install with npm start locally.